So Many Books: How to Organize Your Homeschool Library

 Sonlight book labels

-Whatever approach you take to organizing all your books, using Sonlight’s book labels will simplify things immensely.
+Whatever approach you take to organize your homeschool library, using Sonlight’s book labels will simplify things immensely.

-Once your books are organized in a way that makes sense for your family, you’ll find your school days run more smoothly.
-Just be prepared to adjust your book organization plan as you accommodate new living situations or changing family dynamics!
+Once you organize your books in a way that makes sense for your family, you’ll find that your school days run more smoothly.
+Just be ready to adjust your book organization plan as the years go by and your life circumstances change!
+You may find yourself back to the drawing board figuring out a new way to organize your homeschool library!

 Eliminate the stress of homeschool planning.
 Peek inside a Sonlight Instructor's Guide.